piotrnajda3000/battleship/problemSolvingSandbox.md

 ---

+You can polish the intelligence of the computer player by having it try adjacent slots after getting a ‘hit’.

+---

+Okay.
+So ships are now randomly placed at computer's board.
+Everything's fine.

+---

 Problems to solve:

 When I press lock ships, I want it to render my board without the ability to click and drop, without restricted areas rendered,